gmoyanollc/soi-track-datatype/src/main/resources/documentation/data-model-design.md

 example-simplified-instance-directional-graph-data-model_006.PNG

-###Flatter vs Deeper Rational
+##Flatter vs Deeper
-The SOI Track data type purposely deviates from the deep tree representation common in many XML document formats.
-The rational is that deeply formatted tree graphs in practice 1) complicate algorithms rather than simplify them and 2) constrain implementations rather then facilitate them.
-Flatter formats are simply easier and lighter to process, and more flexible and adaptable for use case implementions.
+The SOI Track data type deviates from the deep tree representation of many XML document formats.
+The reason is that a flatter data format is simply easier and lighter to process in many cases.
+Furthermore, a flatter data format is more flexible and adaptable to use case implementions.

 For example, consider the following simple abstract data format model: